INVISIBLE ILLNESS THAT DISPROPORTIONATELY AFFECT FEMALES

 A similar gentle abdominal massage can be used on scar tissue/adhesions, for stress release, and can be used in conjunction with pelvic floor physiotherapy.

 We offer Naturopathic Medicine though the lens of FODMAP, plant based diets and gut health to help achieve the right balance of fibers for all subtypes of IBD and IBS.
 This is handled in conjunction to a full assessment of other dietary, immune, inflammatory and other comorbid issues that may be impacted by diet and lifestyle.
-Additionally we offer Nutrition services that also provide an in-depth assessment of your triggers and beneficial foods, and includes meal plan ideas to slowly integrate the dietary changes that are needed to mitigate the symptoms.
+We are also able to run a variety of tests including the SIBO test to better understand what else may be at play.

 Not sure where to start?